explosion/spacy-course/chapters/en/slides/chapter1_01_introduction-to-spacy.md

 Notes: At the center of spaCy is the object containing the processing pipeline.
 We usually call this variable "nlp".

-For example, to create an English `nlp` object, you can import the `spacy` and use the `spacy.blank` method to create a blank English pipeline.
+For example, to create an English `nlp` object, you can import `spacy` and use the `spacy.blank` method to create a blank English pipeline.
 You can use the `nlp` object like a function to analyze text.